 Another issue is that sometimes your VPN provider might close it’s connection with you for one reason or another.
 You’ll want to either know when this happens so you can reconnect, or you can instruct Windows to redial the VPN when it loses a connection.
 This can be accomplished by following the steps outlined here.
 For whatever reason it might not be available the gist is:

-• Create a new Trigger in the task and set it to “Begin the task: On an event”.
-Change the “Log” field to “Application”, the “Source” to be “RasClient”, and the “Event ID” to be “20226” (this is the event ID used to identify a RAS Connection Termination)
+in the task and set it to “Begin the task: On an event”.
+Change the “Log” field to “Application”, the “Source” to be “RasClient”, and the “Event ID” to be “20226” (this is the event ID used to identify a RAS Connection Termination) - Add a new

 [2019 UPDATE] I would advise, at this point, you go one of two ways to set up a dedicated seedbox for running Transmission over a VPN: